transmute-industries/transmute/packages/transmute-framework/README.md

-# Transmute Relic
+# Transmute Framework

+For building event sourced ethereum apps and services.

-A TypeScript Library for Transmute Contracts
+A Redux-like api for ethereum smart contracts.

 #### TODO

-refactor modules / Utiles/ Types locations...

 add encryption support to adapters...